syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Working-with-Hyperlinks.md

 {% endhighlight %}
 {% endtabs %}

+### HyperlinkMouseOver Event

+We can acquire the details of the hyperlink which is hovered in the PDF file using the `HyperlinkMouseOverEventArgs` in the `HyperlinkMouseOver` event.
+Please refer the below example for more details.

+{% tabs %}
+{% highlight c# %}

+// Hooks the event handler for `HyperlinkMouseOver` event.
+pdfViewerControl.HyperlinkMouseOver += PdfViewerControl_HyperlinkMouseOver;

+private void PdfViewerControl_HyperlinkMouseOver(object sender, Syncfusion.Windows.Forms.PdfViewer.HyperlinkMouseOverEventArgs e)
+{

+//Returns the URI hovered in the PDF viewer control. string URI = e.Uri;

+}

+{% endhighlight %}
+{% endtabs %}

-## How to redirect to a different URL?
+## Redirecting to a different Hyperlink

-We can navigate to different URL irrespective of the one clicked.
-The below code example illustrates the same.
+We can navigate to different hyperlink irrespective of the hyperlink clicked.
+In order to redirect a hyperlink, we need to pass the value of `Handled` parameter as true to stop the navigation of the hyperlink clicked.
+Then open the desired hyperlink that you want to navigate instead of the hyperlink clicked.
+Please refer the below example for more details.

 {% tabs %}
 {% highlight c# %}